Affiliate links on Android Authority may earn us a commission. Learn more.

 The Kodi software even has hooks for game emulators, so if you want to play things like classic SNES titles, you don’t have to load a separate app first.
 You will, of course, need your own ROM library to get that started.

 Kodi apps are available for Android, Apple TV, iOS, Linux, Mac, Raspberry Pi, and Windows.
-That may restrict reach to your TV, and you should probably avoid Kodi regardless if you don’t consider yourself technically savvy or willing to learn.
+That may potentially restrict reach to your TV, and you should probably avoid Kodi regardless if you don’t consider yourself technically savvy or willing to learn.
 You need add-ons to make the most out of it.

 Like Kodi, Jellyfin is free and open-source — you can even use Kodi as a client if you want to.
 Other clients are available for Android, iOS, Roku, Mac, Windows, the web, and LG’s webOS, A conspicuous omission is Apple TV, in which case you’ll need to use Firecore’s Infuse app.
 Server software meanwhile exists for Linux, Windows, Mac, and Docker.